tim-de/sudoku/README.md

 - [ ] Work out how to handle indices into the heap, if they are exposed to the user (if so how) or not (and how to handle increase-key &c. in this case)
-- [ ] Add the capacity to supply an order for the heap at compile time, implementing a more general d-ary/dway heap.
+- [ ] Add the capacity to supply a branch factor for the heap at compile time, implementing a more general d-ary/dway heap.
+	- [x] Replace the relative index function so that more than two children can be indexed if the heap supports it.